great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 The example below demonstrates how a V2 to V3 migration can be performed for an existing V2  Checkpoint.

-The V2-style Checkpoint will contain:
+The example V2-style Checkpoint contains:
   - A `LegacyCheckpoint`, with no `config_version` (versions were introduced as part of V3-style Checkpoints).
   - A `validation_operator_name` that contains a reference to Validation Operators that are configured in the `great_expectations.yml` file, like `action_list_operator` in our example below.
   - Reference to `batch_kwargs`, like in our example below.

-The V3-style Checkpoint will contain:
+The example V3-style Checkpoint contains:
   - A `Checkpoint` class with `config_version` populated (`1.0` in our example below).
   - A list of `validations`, which contain [BatchRequests](/docs/reference/datasources#batches) that will be used to run the Checkpoint.
   - A `action_list`, which contain a list of actions associated with the Validation Results (e.g., saving them for a later review, sending notifications in case of failures, etc.).
-These were formerly known as Validation Operators in V2-style Checkpoints.
+These were known as Validation Operators in V2-style Checkpoints.

 #### V2-Style Checkpoint